-SAP have extended their end-of-support deadline once more, from 2025 to 2027, and released more information on what’ll happen for customers who refuse to move.
+The SAP support deadline has been extended once more, from 2025 to 2027, and the vendor has released more information on what’ll happen for customers who refuse to move.
 What does this new information mean for your organisation?

 Breaking news!
-SAP have announced an extension to their 2025 end-of-support deadline.
+SAP has announced an extension to its 2025 end-of-support deadline.

-We certainly weren’t surprised, given that SAP already have a history of breaking their own deadlines.
-Since 2010, when SAP HANA was first released, SAP have established and then rearranged end-of-support deadlines for 2017, 2019, and 2025 – all because of mounting customer pressure and lack of confidence in S/4HANA.
+We certainly weren’t surprised, given that SAP already has a history of breaking its own deadlines.
+Since 2010, when SAP HANA was first released, SAP has established and then rearranged end-of-support deadlines for 2017, 2019 and 2025 – all because of mounting customer pressure and lack of confidence in S/4HANA.

-Specifically, in 2017, SAP stated that they’d end support for Oracle products hosted within the SAP environment; 2019, they claimed that many of their own products would be left unsupported.
-Both deadlines were eventually combined into one 2025 cut-off point, and that was the ultimatum as we knew it.
+In 2017, SAP stated that it would end support for Oracle products hosted within the SAP environment.
+In 2019, it claimed that many of its own products would be left unsupported.
+Both SAP support deadlines were eventually combined into one 2025 cut-off point, and that was the ultimatum as we knew it.

 Need guidance on your ERP upgrade options?

-Our latest whitepaper explains what the ERP upgrade cycle is, how to escape it, and what your options are.
+Our latest guide explains what the ERP upgrade cycle is, how to escape it and what your options are.

-According to the information on SAP’s news website, the latest terms to their (latest) deadline are these:
+According to the information on SAP’s news website, the latest terms to the (latest) SAP support deadline are these:

-Until this latest update, SAP have been suspiciously quiet on what would happen to customers who refused to move onto S/4HANA, besides describing it as the “less attractive option”.
+Until this latest update, SAP has been suspiciously quiet on what would happen to customers who refused to move onto S/4HANA, besides describing it as the “less attractive option.”

 Now, customers on ERP 6.0 and Business Suite 7 have a clearer understanding of their options and their consequences, should they decide to stick to what they’ve got.

-SAP’s informative update is certainly a welcome change; but why have they decided to move the deadline once again?
+SAP’s informative update is certainly a welcome change; but why has it decided to move the deadline once again?

 It has been researched and documented that current SAP customers have been reluctant to make the move over to S/4HANA.
-In a December 2019 survey of 467 user organisations, 58% had no intentions of moving across in the next two years.
-27% wouldn’t upgrade in the next three.
+In a December 2019 survey of 467 user organisations, 58% had no intention of moving across in the next two years.
+Also, 27% wouldn’t upgrade in the next three.

 But SAP and various media outlets have been reluctant to share or comment on this information (more info on this here) preferring instead to push on ahead with the deadline and their marketing messages.

-The prevailing shared attitude between IT leaders has clearly been to ‘wait-and-see’.
-These customers could then wait and see what happened to other organisations who did make the change; and whether SAP released further information and/or extended the deadline.
+The prevailing shared strategy between IT leaders has clearly been the “wait and see” strategy.
+These customers could then wait and see what happened to other organisations who did make the change, and whether SAP released further information and/or extended the deadline.

 (Those who did wait and see are probably feeling quite pleased with themselves right about now.)